Leather production: Environmental impact

 In Kanpur, the self-proclaimed "Leather City of the World" and a city of 3 million people on the banks of the river Ganges, pollution levels were so high that, despite an industry crisis, the pollution control board has decided to seal 49 high-polluting tanneries out of 404 in July 2009.
 In 2003 for instance, the main tannery's effluent disposal unit was dumping 22 tonnes of chromium-laden solid waste per day in the open.

 The higher cost associated to the treatment of effluents as compared to untreated effluent discharging leads to environmental dumping to reduce costs.
 For instance, in Croatia in 2001, proper pollution abatement cost 70-100 USD/t of raw hides processed against US$43/t for irresponsible behaviour.

 No general study seems to exist, but the current news is rife with documented examples of untreated effluent discharge.
 In November 2009 for instance, it was discovered that one of Uganda's main leather producing companies directly dumped its waste water in a wetland adjacent to Lake Victoria.

 Nevertheless, several researchers have developed cleaner leather processing methodologies to reduce the environmental impact of conventional leather processing and to lower the burden of end-of-pipe treatment.
-They include salt-free preservation systems, enzyme-assisted low-sulfide hair removal processes, chemical-free enzymatic fiber opening, ammonia-free deliming systems, pickle-free chrome tanning process, waterless chrome tanning technology, chrome-free tanning methods, formaldehyde-free syntans and solvent-free finishing systems.
+They include salt-free preservation systems, enzyme-assisted low-sulfide hair removal processes, enzymatic fiber opening, ammonia-free deliming systems, pickle-free chrome tanning process, waterless chrome tanning technology, chrome-free tanning methods, formaldehyde-free syntans and solvent-free finishing systems.
 Some of these processes have found commercial acceptance.